Geodesics in Jet Space: Abstract

 \section{Abstract}

-The space $J^k$ of k-jets of a real function of one real variable $x$ admits a natural \sR structure of Carnot group type.
-Like any Carnot group, $J^k$ has a submetry (=subRiemannian submersion) onto the Euclidean plane.
-Horizontal lifts of Euclidean lines yield globally minimizing geodesics on $J^k$.
-What are the rest of the globally minimizing geodesics?
-Theorems \ref{main} and \ref{theorem-1}) below provide a partial answer in the language of the Meneses-Monroy polynomials (\cite{Monroy1},\cite{Monroy2},\cite{Monroy3}), real polynomials $F(x)$ of degree $k$ out of which all geodesics on $J^k$ can be constructed.
-See equation \ref{dominant}.
-Our methods for proving these theorems include solving Hamilton-Jacobi (eikonal) equations, constructing an intermediate three-dimensional ``magnetic'' \sR structure lying between $J^k$ and the plane, and analyzing the period asymptotics for a pair of cycles on a family of ``hyperelliptic'' Riemann surfaces associated to the deformation $a + b F(x)$ of $F(x)$.
-Along the way, we conjecture the ``equi-optimality'' of $J^k$ geodesics -- a claim of the independence of the cut time from the starting location along the geodesic.
+The space $J^k$ of $k$-jets of a real function of one real variable $x$ admits the structure of Carnot group type.
+As such, $J^k$ admits a submetry (\sR submersion) onto the Euclidean plane.
+Horizontal lifts of Euclidean lines (which are the left-translates of horizontal one-parameter subgroups) are thus globally minimizing geodesics on $J^k$.
+All $J^k$-geodesics, minimizing or not, are constructed from degree $k$ polynomials in $x$ according to \cite{Monroy1},\cite{Monroy2},\cite{Monroy3}, reviewed here.
+The constant polynomials correspond to the horizontal lifts of lines.
+Which other polynomials yield globally minimizers and what do these minimizers look like?
+We give a partial answer.
+Our methods include constructing an intermediate three-dimensional ``magnetic'' \sR space lying between the jet space and the plane, solving a Hamilton-Jacobi (eikonal) equations on this space, and analyzing period asymptotics associated to period degenerations arising from two-parameter families of these polynomials.
+Along the way, we conjecture the independence of the cut time of any geodesic on jet space from the starting location on that geodesic.